fengjixuchui/HyperVisor-Injector/README.md

 - can hold hundred of users at one time
 - custome builds
 - panel api + loader for the hypervisor ( if you are wanting to have a secure loader for p2c and secure method of loading )
+- bypass vanguard
+- emulate eac + be

 ## Questions ?